godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Attach a new script to the ``Player`` node and call it ``Player.gd``.

-Lets program our player by adding the ability to move around, look around with the mouse, and jump.
+Let's program our player by adding the ability to move around, look around with the mouse, and jump.
 Add the following code to ``Player.gd``:

 ::